noigamegun/atiusamy.github.io/_posts/2023-07-01-video-editor.md

 ![moviemaker](/images/moviemake.png)

 Windows Movie Maker is a discontinued but still perfectly fine video editor from Microsoft.
 It is very basic, but it's free of charge.
-It's basically iMovie but iMovie is a little bit more advanced and better Ui and UX.
+It's basically iMovie but iMovie is a little bit more advanced and better UI and UX.

 ### Pros
 - Free of charge